cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

   negates skill rust of combat skills (if skill rust is enabled), negates morale impact of enzlaving zombie corpses, increases tolerance for enzlaving zombies while already depressed, negates morale impact of killing monsters with the `GUILT` flag.
-- `PSYCHOPATH` No morale penalty from butchering human corpses.
+- `PSYCHOPATH` No morale penalty from butchering human corpses, converts negative morale of books with the BOOK_CANNIBAL and MORBID flags into positive.
-- `SAPIVORE` No morale penalty from butcheing human corpses.
+- `SAPIVORE` No morale penalty from butcheing human corpses, converts negative morale of books with the BOOK_CANNIBAL flag into positive.
 - `SILENT_SPELL` Negates the negative impact of mouth encumbrance on spells with the `VERBAL` flag.
+- `SPIRITUAL` Grants bonus morale from reading books with the INSPIRATIONAL flag, converting to positive if negative.
 - `SUBTLE_SPELL` Negates the negative impact of arm encumbrance on spells with the `SOMATIC` flag.
 - `UNARMED_BONUS` You get a bonus to unarmed bash and cut damage equal to unarmed_skill/2 up to 4.